 Born and raised in Alberta, I completed a degree with a double major in political science and psychology from the University of Calgary.
 I then moved to Halifax to study at the Nova Scotia College of Art and Design.
 Upon graduation with a fine arts degree, I later completed a graduate degree in public administration from Dalhousie University.
 I left a career in arts administration to write full time.
-I now reside in downtown Halifax surrounded by shipyards, fog and historic cemeteries where I write full time.
+I now reside in downtown Halifax surrounded by shipyards, fog and historic cemeteries where I draw inspiration for my stories.